gittykhirbat/BioNLP2016/README.md

 </ol>
 </li>
 <li> Depending on your system, open the corresponding command line interface (Terminal, Command Prompt).
 Set the current working directory as the directory containing the file classifier.py. <br>
-Run the code by: python classifier.py
+Run the code by: python classifier.py <br>
 </li>
 <li>
 The code will produce classifier result (Precision, Recall and F-Score) in the command line interface for each relation, followed by the overall results.